mawrkus/vscode-js-code-insights/README.md

-# 💡 JS Code Insights
+# 💡 JS Code Insights for VSCode

 A [Visual Studio Code](https://code.visualstudio.com/) extension to gain insights into your JavaScript code.